 The County is authorized by Minn.
-Stat. §§ 118A.02 and 118A.04 to designate a depository for public funds and to invest in certificates of deposit.
+Stat. § 118A.02 to designate a depository for public funds.
 The County is required by Minn.
 Stat. § 118A.03 to protect deposits with insurance, surety bond, or collateral.
 The market value of collateral pledged shall be at least ten percent more than the amount on deposit at the close of the financial institution's banking day, not covered by insurance or bonds.